Gavrielle Holmes

 Gavrielle Holmes, also known as Gavrielle Gemma, is an American communist politician.
-She was a third-party candidate (Workers World Party) for President of the United States in the U.S. presidential election, 1984, receiving votes in Ohio (2,565) and Rhode Island.
+She was a third-party candidate (Workers World Party) for President of the United States in the 1984 election, receiving votes in Ohio (2,565) and Rhode Island.
 For other states, the presidential candidate that year was Larry Holmes.

 She had also been the running mate for Deirdre Griswold in the 1980 U.S. presidential election in some states.

 She is currently living in New Orleans, Louisiana, and is a member of the New Orleans Workers Group.
 She is an organizer of Takem Down Nola, a group of civil rights activists that successfully fought to remove five Confederate statues from the city.